matthewscharles/instrument-maker/README.md

   - **zl rot**: as above
     - solved by creating `[list.rot]`
 - **gate** and **switch**: with arguments for multiple inlets/outlets..should be ok but might need to establish a reasonable maximum number.
 - **tosymbol**: is it really just a case of `[list prepend symbol] -> [list trim]`?
+Or is this stuff actually useful after all?
 Switching between types in Pd has been a thorn in my side..
-- **fromsymbol**: this one is tougher..maybe I don't yet understand how symbols and lists are processed differently in Pd yet.
+- **fromsymbol**: this one is potentially tougher..maybe I don't yet understand how symbols and lists are processed differently in Pd yet.
 - **counter**: should be easy enough, certainly the way I use it here.
+Pd 101 with added arguments.
-- **rampsmooth~**: ugh..this one will be tough to live without, maybe look at source code and use `[expr~]`?
+- **rampsmooth~**: ugh..this one will be tough to live without, I use this for everything.
+Maybe look at [source code](https://github.com/porres/pd-cyclone/blob/master/cyclone_objects/binaries/audio/rampsmooth.c) and use `[expr~]`?

 Interested in using some Max-style attributes…some potentially useful info [here](https://forum.pdpatchrepo.info/topic/10892/collect-all-arguments-as-a-list/7).

 ## JSON file format

 I'm keen for this to use the JSON format to promote compatibility with other platforms.
-I use the external available for Pd, which works OK.
+I use the PuRestJson external available for Pd, which works OK.
 Considering writing a parser with Vanilla objects, but really, is that going to end well?
 Suggestions gratefully received.

-Fairly major issue with this approach: Pd's native `[textfile]` object treats commas as carriage returns.
-Should probably report this as an issue.
+Note: Pd's native `[textfile]` object treats commas as carriage returns.
+This was a pain working with .scl files that had commas in the comments, but at as long as I disallow that in this context, maybe it'd actually be an advantage for processing the arrays?